-Syntax Description erase Erases drive (DANGEROUS). diskname Name of the disk to be erased (disk00, disk01, and so on). mark Marks a disk drive as good or bad. diskname iskname Name of the disk to be marked (disk01, disk02, and so on). bad Marks the disk drive as bad. good Marks the disk drive as good. policy Applies disk policy management. apply Invokes the disk policy manager for a disk. recover-cdnfs-volumes Erases all CDNFS volumes and reboots. recover-system-volumes Erases all SYSTEM and SYSFS volumes. repair epairs the drive. diskname Name of the disk to be repaired (disk00, disk01, and so on). sector Repairs an uncorrectable sector. sector_address_in_decimal Name of the sector address in decimal. unuse Stops applications from using a disk drive. diskname Name of the disk to be stopped for application use (disk01, disk02, and so on).
-Command Defaults None Command Modes Usage Guidelines EXEC configuration mode.
+Syntax Description erase Erases drive (DANGEROUS). oyntax besonption diskname Name of the disk to be erased (disk00, disk01, and so on). mark Marks a disk drive as good or bad. diskname Name of the disk to be marked (disk01, disk02, and so on). bad Marks the disk drive as bad. good Marks the disk drive as good. policy Applies disk policy management. apply Invokes the disk policy manager for a disk. recover-cdnfs-volumes Erases all CDNFS volumes and reboots. recover-system-volumes Erases all SYSTEM and SYSFS volumes. repair diskname Repairs the drive.Name of the disk to be repaired (disk00, disk01, and so on). sector Repairs an uncorrectable sector. sector_address_in_decimal • unuse diskname Name of the disk to be stopped for application use (disk01, disk02, and so on).
+Command Defaults None Command Modes EXEC configuration mode.
 The disk space in the CDS software is allocated on a per-file system basis, rather than on a per-disk basis.
-For details on the Cisco Internet Streamer CDS software disk storage and configuration requirements for SEs, see the 3.0 Cisco Internet Streamer CDS 3.0 Software Configuration Guide . ported by the actual usable amounts of storage for applications.
+Usage Guidelines Note For details on the Cisco Internet Streamer CDS software disk storage and configuration requirements for SEs, see the Cisco Internet Streamer CDS 3.2 Software Configuration Guide .
+1 ported by the actual usable amounts of storage for applications.
 Because of nead of approximately 3 percent, the reported amounts may be smaller than